 Students desiring to enter the MS in Computer Science without an appropriate background in computer science can obtain the necessary foundation in computer science and mathematics by taking courses in our prerequisite program.
 Upon satisfactory completion of part or all of the program, students are admitted to the Master of Science program.

 - M.S. in Computer Science

-- M.S. in Information Technology, Applied Information Technology Concentration online (pending state approval)
+- M.S. in Information Technology, Applied Information Technology Concentration - online

 - Certificate in Computational Linguistics